-The FIA Foundation for the Automobile & Society is a company limited by guarantee and registered as a charity in the UK (No. 1088670).
+The FIA Foundation is a company limited by guarantee and registered as a charity in the UK (No. 1088670).
 The Foundation is independent and under the control of its Trustees who are required to act within the powers conferred upon them in our Articles of Association and in the best interests of the charity.

 Our charitable objectives are to promote public safety and public health, the protection and preservation of human life and the conservation, protection and improvement of the physical and natural environment through:

 We are bound by the laws of the UK, including the Charities Act 1993 (as amended by the Charities Act 2006) and Bribery Act 2010.
 We take a zero tolerance approach to bribery and fraud and this is set out in our Anti-bribery and Corruption Policy and Anti-Fraud Policy and Fraud Response Plan adopted by the Board of Trustees in October 2021.
 We are also committed to complying with all Sanctions that may apply to the Foundation and our grants and this is set out in our External Sanctions Statement.

 The Foundation was established in 2001 with a donation of $300 million made by the Fédération Internationale de l'Automobile (FIA), the non-profit federation of motoring organisations and the governing body of world motor sport.
 To clarify the relationship between the Foundation and the FIA the Board of Trustees adopted a statement on this subject in November 2010.